-Mo Yan is an excellent storyteller, and so excellent that he can create any story out of thin air.
+Mo Yan is an excellent storyteller, and so excellent that he can make up any stories out of thin air.

 In his acceptance speech, for instance, he recalled some past incidents and recited some quotes from his late mother.
-But those who claim to have a better knowledge in Chinese history and reality said many of his accounts are purely fictional.
+But those who claim to have better knowledge of Chinese history and reality said many of his accounts are purely fictional.

 So what?
 Mo Yan is a master of fiction which is why he received the prize.

 Back to his Nobel Prize night.
 In the speech, Mo Yan entertained his audience with a fantastic tale of seven gangsters.

 “Bear with me, please, for one last story, one my grandfather told me many years ago,” urged Mo Yan during his Nobel lecture.